aptise/peter_sslers/README.md

 * "Admin" and "Public" functions are isolated from each other.
 By changing the config, you can run a public-only "validation" interface or enable the admin tools that broadcast certificate information.
 * the `Pyramid` server can query `Nginx` locations to clear out the shared cache

+## Private Key Cycling

+PeterSSLers allows you to control how Private Keys are cycled on renewals or new orders.

+* `single_certificate` - This is what the official LetsEncrypt client, Certbot, uses.
+A new PrivateKey is generated for each certificate.

+PeterSSLers is designed to host large amounts of websites, and aggressively cache the certificates and keys into OpenResty/Nginx and Redis.
+Being able to recycle keys will use less memory and support more sites.
+The following options are available:

+* `account_daily` - The order/certificate should use a PrivateKey generated for a unique ACME Account for the DAY the order is finalized.
+* `account_weekly` - The order/certificate should use a PrivateKey generated for a unique ACME Account for the WEEK the order is finalized.
+* `global_daily` - The order/certificate should use a PrivateKey generated for the entire installation for the DAY the order is finalized.
+* `global_weekly` - The order/certificate should use a PrivateKey generated for the entire installation for the WEEK the order is finalized.

+AcmeOrders and Queues can also specify

+* `account_key_default` - The order/certificate will use whatever option is set as the default strategy for the active AcmeAccount key.

+Using the weekly or daily options will allow you to constantly cycle new keys into your installation, while minimizing the total number of keys the system needs to operate.

 # Installation

 This is pretty much ready to go for development use.
 Python should install everything for you.
 If it doesn't, someone messed up.
 That someone was me.
 Sorry.